Today was an actual build day!

 Like I said, the paint is runny.
 I quickly figured out that I needed to put a tiny dab on the brush then start in the middle of the piece and work my way out to the edges.
 That helps minimize the dripping.
 I managed to keep the paint out of the grooves, but what a pain.
 I went side to side (the direction of the clapboard) to get a smoother, more even finish.

-I know it doesn’t look like that in the picture, but really, it’s a decent finish.
+It doesn’t look like it in the picture, but really, it’s a decent finish.